thorasine/lol-clubs-check/README.md

 # lol-clubs-check
-A script I use to automate the process of finding inactive people in my clubs and friendlist.
+A script I wrote to automate the process of finding inactive people in my League clubs and friendlist.